-This morning we are up early for a game drive in Mukumi National Park, going in search of lion, zebra, wildebeest, impala, buffalo, elephant and more.
+This morning we are up early for a game drive in Mikumi National Park, going in search of lion, zebra, wildebeest, impala, buffalo, elephant and more.

 Leaving the lush highlands of Tanzania we head south into Malawi.
 Our destination for today is Lake Malawi, known as 'the Lake of Stars' due to the flickering lights of the fishing boats out on the vast lake at night.
 The third largest lake in Africa, Lake Malawi stretches 580km from north to south, covering about 75% of Malawi's eastern border.

-Early in the morning we drive to the South Luangwa National Park in neighbouring Zambia where we spend the next two nights at our safari camp right on the banks of the Luangwa River.
-Hippos, other animals and birds are commonly spotted from the camp bar, so keep an eye open as we sit back and watch the sunset.
+Wake up to a serene sunrise over Lake Malawi before we set off for the wild South Luangwa National Park in neighbouring Zambia.
+Crossing into Zambia we pause in Chipata before continuing to our lodge beside Luangwa River.
+Hippos, other animals and birds are commonly spotted from the lodge bar, so keep an eye open as we sit back with sundowners and watch the glowing sunset over the river.

-On day 12 we visit the mighty Victoria Falls (included in Activity Package) to experience the thundering sound and impressive spray that gives Vic Falls its local name - Mosi-oa-Tunya, which means the "Smoke that Thunders".
+On day 12 you can visit the world-famous Victoria Falls waterfall, a must-see natural wonder of the world.
 Witnessing the famous falls is an awe-inspiring experience as the Zambezi River plummets over 100 feet into the gorge below forming the largest curtain of falling water in the world at 1,7km wide.
-The smoke-like spray rises up to 400 meters high over Victoria Falls making the mist visible from as far as 50 km away!

-In the afternoon you are free to explore and do optional adventure activities, and this evening we go out for dinner (extra cost) to sample local dishes.
-This part of the Zambezi River is famous for offering some of the best white water rafting in the world, an unforgettable experience!
-Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and swimming in Devil's Pool.
-You can also walk around historic Victoria Falls town to take in the sights and visit the local markets, or rest at the lodge and take a dip in the pool.
+Day 12 is free for you to explore Vic Falls and do optional adventure activities.
+This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
+Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island, swimming in Devil's Pool and bungee jumping.
+You can also walk around the historic Victoria Falls town to take in the sights and visit the local markets.
+The Victoria Falls Hotel also offers a delightful high tea in the afternoons, or you can take time out to simply relax at the hotel and take a dip in the pool.

-Arriving at our safari camp a few kilometers from Chobe Park, we have lunch at the safari truck before setting off on a 4x4 game drive.
-Chobe is the second largest National Park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.
+Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive (included in the Activity Package).
+Chobe is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.

 Our game drive takes us in search of the wildlife and birds of Chobe, home to one of the highest concentrations of game in Africa.
 This leading national park is best known for its huge population of African elephants.
-Later in the afternoon we embark on a sunset boat cruise in Chobe Park.
+Later in the afternoon, we embark on a sunset boat cruise in Chobe Park (included in the Activity Package).
 The Chobe River boat cruise provides excellent opportunities for spotting wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.

 Tonight's camp overlooks the Chobe River and surrounding bush, featuring a restaurant, bar and swimming pool.
 Accommodation is in twin rooms, with en-suite bathrooms fitted with hot showers.

-On the morning of day 18 you have the chance to take an optional scenic flight over the Okavangi Delta to view this magnificent wilderness area from above.
+Those who chose not to join the Moremi Day Trip as part of the Activity Package, stay behind in Maun today.
+These folks have free time to relax at the leafy camp, laze by the pool and take an optional flight over the Okavango Delta.
 The scenic flight offers sweeping views over the open plains and winding waterways, where wildlife can be spotted.

 This evening we get our first glimpse into ancient San culture, watching a traditional song and dance performance.

 Day 19 starts with a guided walk in the central Kalahari Desert.
-Walking with local San guides we find out more about the survival strategies of the nomadic San (also known as bushmen).
-Our guides share their indigenous knowledge about the local flora and fauna with us as we explore and gain insight into the rich culture of the San.
+Walking with local San guides we find out more about the survival strategies of the nomadic San (also known as Bushmen).
+Our guides share their indigenous knowledge of the local flora and fauna with us as we explore offering insight into the Kalahari habitat and rich culture of the San.